12. Verrou: a floating-point rounding errors checker

 Description

-The tool post_verrou_dd enables to post-treat the result repository obtained by verrou_dd_* commands.
+The tool post_verrou_dd enables to post-treat the result repository obtained by verrou_dd_line command.
 The post-treatment consists to run for each selected ddmin configuration new runs with modified (or not) configurations (rounding mode, instruction types).
 For each run it is possible to activate the Basic Bloc coverage generation.

 The scripts run_script and cmp_script are the same parameters of the verrou_dd_line command.